Doctoral Degree

 • ♦ Exit Seminar

 An exit seminar notice will go out to graduate program members and graduate students in the department.
-The student will provide the Graduate Program Coordinator with the date, time, location, major professor and abstract one week prior to the seminar.
+The student will provide the Graduate Program Coordinator with the date, time, location, Major Professor and abstract one week prior to the seminar.

 ♦ Dissertation: General Requirements

-♦ Dissertation:
+♦ Dissertation

 The doctoral dissertation should be an original substantial contribution to knowledge in the student’s major field.
 It must demonstrate the ability to carry out a program of original research and to report the results in accordance with standards observed in recognized scientific journals.